Trait-based approaches to improve success of dryland restoration in the US Conservation Reserve Program

 About the project

-We are collaborating with researchers at the USDA-Agricultural Research Service (ARS) to investigate what seeding strategies and functional trait-based approaches support establishment of pollinator-friendly plants across CRP plantings across drylands of the western U.S.
+We are collaborating with researchers at the USDA-Agricultural Research Service (ARS) to investigate what seeding strategies and functional trait-based approaches support the establishment of pollinator-friendly plants across CRP plantings across drylands of the western U.S.

 Major questions